RBS (One Account) Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This system facilitates the way you can demonstrate to lender panels that you are, and can remain fully compliant with their instructions, with notifications given on RBS (One Account)’s changes.
-Notwithstanding that utilising the software is not a condition for acceptance on the RBS (One Account) panel, demonstrating you can remain up to date with RBS (One Account)’s Handbook requirements is a helpful support to your application to their lender panel and, more importantly, safeguard your panel status.
+This software is the only way you can demonstrate to lender panels that you are, and can remain fully compliant with their requirements, with automatic updates on RBS (One Account)’s changes.
+Even though using the tool is not a condition for being on the RBS (One Account) panel, demonstrating you can remain up to date with RBS (One Account)’s Handbook requirements is a helpful support to your panel application and, just as importantly, protect your panel status.

-COMPLETIONmonitor generates real-time alerts, automatically produces compliance and CQS reports, and will improve your firm's efficiency.
-It is also simply to use, cost-effective and, for many firms, results in a PII saving.
+COMPLETIONmonitor generates real-time alerts, automatically produces compliance and CQS reports, and will increase your firm's efficiency.
+It is also simply to use, cost-effective and, for some firms, results in reduced PII premiums.

 Find a Law Firm approved by RBS (One Account)

-Banks and building societies often vary their requirements.
+Banks and building societies frequently vary their requirements.
 The UK Finance Lenders’ Handbook requirements from RBS (One Account) are not guidelines, they are instructions from a client.
-As with many clients, instructions can change - and they do change, frequently:
+As with many clients, instructions can change - and they do change, over time:

 A Timeline of Policy Changes